 ‘Crowd-sourced evidence gathering’ is also on the rise, with police forces regularly requesting footage from home CCTV and dash cams to be submitted to help with criminal investigations.

 Of course, there are always privacy concerns about the rising tide of technology designed to capture everyday life.
 And people may well feel unhappy and fearful about how video footage may be used on social media and beyond.
-But with the right legal frameworks – and when it can help reduce the number of incidents where women are attacked on our public transport systems, wherever they are in the world – it’s clear that highly-connected dash cams are a key part of the solution.
+But with the right legal frameworks – and when it can help reduce the number of incidents where women are harassed or attacked while using public transportation, wherever they are in the world – it’s clear that cloud-connected AI dash cams are a key part of the solution.